On the analog category of finite groups: Proofs of the main results

 \begin{corollary} For any $H\leq G$ and $n<|G|$, the connectivity of $(\Delta_n^G)^H$ is exactly $\lfloor \frac{n+1}{|H|}\rfloor-2$. \end{corollary}

 \begin{proof}[Proof of Proposition \ref{prop:skeleton fixed points}] Since $H$ is finite, we may define a function $f:\Delta^{G/H}\to \Delta^G$ by the formula

 As the restriction of a linear map, this function is continuous, and its image is $H$-fixed by inspection; thus, we may we view $f$ as a map to $(\Delta^G)^H$.
 As such, it is $N(H)/H$-equivariant and injective by inspection, and we claim that it is also surjective.
 To see why, note that a point in $\Delta^G$ is fixed by $H$ if and only if the barycentric coordinate of $gh$ is independent of $h\in H$ for every $g\in G$.
-Thus, given $t\in (\Delta^G)^H$, the assignment $gH\mapsto |H|t_g$ is a well-defined element of $f^{-1}(t)$.
+Thus, given $t\in (\Delta^G)^H$, setting $t_{gH}= |H|t_g$ defines an element of $f^{-1}(t)$.
 The homeomorphism $(\Delta^G)^H\cong \Delta^{G/H}$ follows, since both sides are compact and Hausdorff.

 Now, a point of $\Delta^G$ lies in $\Delta_n^G$ if and only if at most $n+1$ of its barycentric coordinates are nonzero.
 We conclude that $f$ identifies $(\Delta_n^G)^H$ with the subspace of $\Delta^{G/H}$ in which at most $\frac{n+1}{|H|}$ barycentric coordinates are nonzero, as desired. \end{proof}